Exploring Athens Greece

 I share these nuggets of knowledge not to dis Athens, but to keep it real so that when people visit, they know exactly what to expect.
 I mean, I can only speak for myself, but when I arrived, I expected immaculate ruins (a contradiction I know) because I had this fantasy in my mind that Athens would be a fairy tale of a capital city; a shining beacon of modernity that was punctuated by glorious relics of the past.

 Well, not surprisingly, the reality was very different.
 And that’s not bad because truth be told, no city is perfect.
 Every center of urban development has it’s attributes and it’s defects since a utopia is merely a construct of our minds.
 Therefore, let’s leave Troy (I am referring to the movie with Brad Pitt, Eric Bana, and Orlando Bloom.
-I mean, the men in Greece are hot but not epically attractive like this dynamic trio of terrific testosterone.) level day dreams behind and embrace Athens, Greece for what it really is, an imperfectly amazing city.
-So, to appreciate Athens as it really is, let’s take a gander at the 12 things you NEED to know before Visiting Athens, Greece.
+I mean, the men in Greece are hot but not epically attractive like this dynamic trio of terrific testosterone.) level daydreams behind and embrace Athens, Greece for what it really is, an imperfectly amazing city.
+So, to help you understand Athens, and plan an amazing 7 days in Greece, let’s take a gander at the 12 things you NEED to know before Visiting Athens, Greece.

 1. There is a MAJOR shortage of public bathrooms and garbage cans